YuliWanghust/SAM_RL/README.md

 ## Scripts
 The folder 'scripts' contains the different bash scripts that could be used to train the same models used in the paper, for both Camvid and Cityscapes datasets.
-- launch_supervised.sh: To train the pretrained segmentation models.
-- launch_baseline.sh: To train the baselines 'random', 'entropy' and 'bald'.
+- launch_baseline.sh: To train the baselines 'random'.
-- launch_train_ralis.sh: To train the 'ralis' model.
+- launch_train_ralis.sh: To train the 'SAM RL agent' model.
-- launch_test_ralis.sh: To test the 'ralis' model.
+- launch_test_ralis.sh: To test the 'SAM RL agent' model.

 ## Datasets
 Camvid: https://github.com/alexgkendall/SegNet-Tutorial/tree/master/CamVid